digitalrebar/edgelab/README.md

 Welcome to a great place to start you journey into Edge Infrastructure!

-This reference architecture describes the requirements, usage, engineering, and community actions needed to bring Edge Lab to life.
+This open reference architecture describes the requirements, usage, engineering, and community actions needed to bring Edge Lab to life.

 What is Edge Lab?
 -----

-It is an inexpensive multi-node environment to serve as a development platform the edge use cases.
+It is an inexpensive multi-node environment to serve as a development platform for edge use cases.
 The design includes completely automated operation to practice the zero-touch remote operation and basic infrastructure as code (IaC) capabilities required for real environments,

 Note: we're not trying to define "what is edge" here!
 You're free to leverage the designs and automation in anyway that fits your infrastructure needs.